Grasett Park: History

 Grasett Park is built on the same plot of land where temporary fever sheds were erected to accommodate the sick, once the adjacent Emigrant Hospital had exceeded its capacity.

 Dr. Grasett died of typhus at age 36 on July 16, 1847, less than month after he was appointed to the position of Medical Superintendent of the Emigrant Hospital.
 Other healthcare providers who lost their lives during the infectious epidemic include Dr. Joseph Hamilton; nurses Susan Bailey, Anne Slocumb, Sarah Jane Sherwood, Sarah Duggan and Catherine Doherty; as well as hospital orderlies John McNabb, Richard Jones, and William Harrison.
 Bishop Michael Power, Toronto’s first Catholic bishop, and Emigrant Agent Edward McElderry also contracted fever while administering to the ill, and died shortly thereafter.
 The names of these individuals are etched onto benches within Grasett Park.

 The park officially opened on July 16, 2021, commemorating the 174th anniversary of Dr. Grasett's death.
-Out of respect to the challenges facing healthcare workers due to the COVID-19 pandemic, the official dedication ceremony is being held virtually rather than onsite.
+Out of respect to the challenges facing healthcare workers due to the COVID-19 pandemic, the official dedication ceremony was held virtually rather than onsite.